 The words “hard water” describe water that contains calcium and magnesium, the hardness minerals.
-Rain water begins as soft water, free of these minerals.
-As rain water passes over and through the earth, flowing into lakes, rivers, streams and ground water, it absorbs the hardness minerals.
-While these minerals aren’t harmful to your health, they do affect the properties of water and its effectiveness for washing and cleaning.
+Rain water begins as soft water, free of these minerals and as it passes over and through the earth, flowing into lakes, rivers, streams and ground water, it absorbs the hardness minerals.
+While these minerals aren’t harmful to your health, they do affect the properties of water and its effectiveness in washing and cleaning.

 Hard water can turn simple household tasks into hard work.
 Soaps and laundry detergents don’t lather as well.
 Glasses and dishes are left with spots.
 Clothing feels coarser and colours look duller.
 Tubs and bathroom fixtures are covered with an unsightly film.
 Hard water is also tough on washing machines, making them wear out up to 30% faster.

 The principle behind water softening is really just simple chemistry.
 A water softener contains resin beads which hold electrically charged ions.
+These ions need to be recharged by salt water, to keep your water softener working efficiently.
 When hard water passes through the softener, calcium and magnesium ions are attracted to the charged resin beads.
-It’s the resulting removal of calcium and magnesium ions that produces “soft water.”
-The diagram shows the exchange that takes place during the water softening process.
+It’s the resulting removal of calcium and magnesium ions that produces “soft water”.

-Hard water contains traces of dirt, iron and other minerals that can build up in the resin and valves of your water softener.
-That can lead to expensive repairs.
-But Windsor® System Saver II Pellets are specially formulated to clean out those traces of dirt and minerals and to help keep your softener clean longer than all other salt pellets.
-System Saver II Pellets are formulated with salt that is guaranteed 99.7% pure and contains virtually no insolubles that need to be cleaned from your brine tank.
+Hard water contains traces of dirt, iron and other minerals that can build up in the resin beads and valves of your water softener, and can lead to expensive repairs.
+Windsor® System Saver II Pellets are specially formulated to clean out those traces of dirt and minerals and to help keep your water softener clean longer than all other salt pellets on the market.
+System Saver II Pellets are formulated with salt that is guaranteed 99.7% pure and contain virtually no insolubles that need to be cleaned from your brine tank.
 For these reasons, Windsor® backs System Saver II Pellets with a total satisfaction guarantee.